-What are the restricted and prohibited trading strategies at Pivex Funded?
+What are the restricted and prohibited trading strategies at Pivex?

 Below is a detailed explanation of these restricted and prohibited strategies, including definitions, examples, and the reasons behind these restrictions.